apache/cordova-docs/www/_posts/2017-11-20-migrate-from-cordova-globalization-plugin.md

 }
 ```

-The preferred language can be found out from the browser by using the `navigator` object:
+The preferred language tag can be found out from the browser by using the `navigator` object:

 ```js
 console.log(navigator.language);
 ```

-The locale name can be found out using the `Intl.getCanonicalLocales(locales)` method as shown below:
+The locale name can be found out using the `Intl.getCanonicalLocales(locales)` method. `locales` is a string value or an array of string values that has the language tag(s).
+The locale name can then be obtained as shown below:

 ```js
 Intl.getCanonicalLocales('EN-US'); // ["en-US"]
 Intl.getCanonicalLocales(['EN-US', 'Fr']); // ["en-US", "fr"]
 ```

 Another instance of migrating from the cordova globalization plugin can be seen in this example: the navigator.globalization.dateToString method.
 This method is used in the cordova plugin as shown below:

 ```js